AmadeoNoelsPXL/aquaponics/Documentation/Group/GroupDocumentation.md

 24/11

+Tutorial : Create Root-CA, Endcertificate, Use these Certificates to secure the communication between mqttbroker and the mosquitto_sub/pub task :

-I installed XCA which is a certificate management software and was instructed to make a root certificate and a client and server certificate.
-I along with my classmates explored the architecture/system of how certificates work.
+IWe installed XCA which is a certificate management software and was instructed to make a root certificate and a client and server certificate.
+We along with our groupmates explored the architecture/system of how certificates work.

-I am also learning how to actually create the certificate within our local linux subsystems and not via the raspberry pi for tutorial purposes.
+We are also learning how to actually create the certificate within our local linux subsystems and not via the raspberry pi for tutorial purposes.

 We are creating a certificate which will be a root CA certificate and defining its basic characteristics